ANZ Pension, Selçuk, near Ephesus, Turkey

 An architectural column in the city shows the uniquely Ephesian twist on the Greek goddess Artemis (or Αρτεμις).

-Or looking at it more realistically, the Greeks arrived to find the locals worshipping the Anatolian Mother Goddess, known to the Phrygians as Cybele.
+Or looking at it more realistically, the Greeks arrived to find the locals worshiping the Anatolian Mother Goddess, known to the Phrygians as Cybele.
 The Greeks then did their usual thing and identified that local deity with whatever goddess of theirs seemed to be the closest.

 In this case it wasn't very close — Artemis and Cybele or the Mother Goddess were very different.